Reveal-Energy-Services/orchid-python-api/README-dev.md

     - `invoke poetry.venv.remove --help` (for help on a specific command listed) to perform these tasks.

+## Update poetry

+- Navigate to the repository directory
+- Execute the command `poetry self update`

+**Warning**

+When the author attempted to execute this command, he encountered an error that the update **could not** update a library.
+This same message occurred both in a Git Bash shell and in a Powershell (1.0) shell.
+After receiving this message, the installation of was corrupted.
+(The author received a message like "Could not import poetry.console".)
+To resolve this issue, the author simply installed `poetry` again.
+This repaired the `poetry.console` error and updated `poetry` to the latest version.

 ## Update dependencies

 To update the project dependencies:

 - [Create a new, clean development virtualenv](#create-a-new-clean-development-virtualenv)
-- In a Powershell window, navigate to the directory of the new virtualenv
+- In a Powershell window, navigate to the directory of the new virtualenv if not there already
 - Activate the virtualenv (run `poetry shell`)
 - Update the dependencies
     - Run `poetry update`